 Registering a DID

-The final piece to get our flow, extension code and inbound call routing work is to register a DID or use an existing one if you have already registered a DID.
+The final piece to get our flow, extension code, and inbound call routing work is registering a DID or using an existing one if you have already registered a DID.

 Our DID will be used by outside callers that will need to place calls and speak to extension 1000 or 1001.

-We will register a DID and set up a call forward workflow so that extension 1000 can receive calls directly from our DID, and then forward them to 1001 using our newly created extension code.
+We will register a DID and set up a call forward workflow so that extension 1000 can receive calls directly from our DID and then forward them to 1001 using our newly created extension code.

-To learn more about registering DIDs please refer to: Creating Extensions
+To learn more about registering DIDs, please refer to Creating Extensions

-To learn how to create a call transfer flow please read this post: Call Transfer
+To learn how to create a call transfer flow, please read this post: Call Transfer

 Testing Cold Transfer

-You can test the cold transfer by logging into extension "1000", and having a peer login to "1001".
+You can test the cold transfer by logging into extension "1000" and having a peer login to "1001".

-When you receive calls on your DID they should be forwarded to "1000" you can press *72, and you will be redirected to a auto attendant, that will ask you the extension number you want to transfer the call to.
+When you receive calls on your DID, they should be forwarded to "1000" you can press *72, and you will be redirected to an auto-attendant that will ask you the extension number you want to transfer the call to.
 You can then dial 1001 to complete the call transfer.

 Next Steps

-In this guide we discussed setting up cold transfers on Lineblocs. for other related quickstart posts please see guides below:
+In this guide, we discussed setting up cold transfers on Lineblocs.
+For other related quickstart posts please see guides below:

 Simple IVR